What is a detection rule?

 Detection rules are the checks that turn repository or exposure evidence into findings.
 SecOpsium should describe rules clearly without pretending coverage is unlimited.

 Rules identify supported patterns and signals, such as credential-like values, repository posture issues, and exposure-oriented evidence.
+They are the bridge between raw scan evidence and a finding a team can act on.

 When a rule matches, SecOpsium normalizes the result into a finding with severity, category, and remediation guidance where available.
+The dashboard should make the finding understandable without exposing more source context than the team needs.

 Teams should understand what a scanner is looking for and where it has limits.

 The open-source CLI gives technical users a practical way to inspect and run local checks outside the SaaS workflow.
+That transparency matters because security teams, CTOs, and engineers should be able to reason about the kind of evidence a scanner can and cannot see.

 Rules can miss issues when a pattern is unknown, highly custom, intentionally obfuscated, or outside supported coverage.